ashki23/sbox/README.md

 ### Command line options

-- `-h, --help`: Show this help message and exit
+- `-h, --help`: Show this help message and exit.
-- `-A, --account`: Slurm account name or project id
+- `-A, --account`: Slurm account name or project id.
-- `-n, --ntasks`: Number of tasks (cpus)
+- `-n, --ntasks`: Number of tasks (cpus).
-- `-N, --nodes`: Number of nodes
+- `-N, --nodes`: Number of nodes.
-- `-p, --partition`: Partition name
+- `-p, --partition`: Partition name.
-- `-t, --time`: Number of hours (based on the partitions timelimit)
+- `-t, --time`: Number of hours based on the partitions timelimit.
-- `-l, --license`: Add a license to an interactive session
+- `-l, --license`: Add a license to an interactive session.
-- `-m, --mem`: Amount of memory per GB
+- `-m, --mem`: Amount of memory per GB.
-- `-g, --gpu`: Number of gpus
+- `-g, --gpu`: Number of gpus.
 - `-k, --kernel`: Jupyter kernel for python, r, julia.
 The default kernel is python.
-- `-e, --environment`: Python environment(s) for a JupyterLab session
+- `-e, --environment`: Python environment(s) for a JupyterLab session.

 **Examples**